SwitchEV/RISE-V2G/RISE-V2G-Certificates/signature-creation-testdata/README.md

 0491CAA2FE68797277C9FEADEC61DC7AE7DC334DA59DD82D82290327AF105771F7307B9573870A8DA09CA4CE2F293B23D9F8AEED3AE49A9C177C6F710C55089CE4

-### Parameter ContractSignatureCertChain
+### ContractSignatureCertChain

 The certificate chain provided by the Mobility Operator (MO) comprises the contract certificate and the intermediate sub-CA certificates.
 All MO certificates are packaged in the PKCS#12 container file moCertChain.p12.
 But you can also access every single certificate by its own, if you want: the contractCert, moSubCA2, and moSubCA1 (each provided in .pem and .der format).
 Be aware that the order in which the certificates are placed in the SubCertificates element is important.
 The first element is the Sub-CA 2 certificate, followed by the Sub-CA 1 certificate.
 Also, the certificates' validity period might already have expired by the time you use this test data.
 But that is not a problem for this issue.

-### Parameter ContractSignatureEncryptedPrivateKey
+### ContractSignatureEncryptedPrivateKey

-This parameter holds the encrypted private key that belongs to the contract certificate as well as a so-called initialization vector (IV) of 16 bytes length that is needed for the AES cipher.
-The IV is represented by the first (also known as most significant) 16 bytes of this parameter.
+This field holds the encrypted private key that belongs to the contract certificate as well as a so-called initialization vector (IV) of 16 bytes length that is needed for the AES cipher.
+The IV is represented by the first (also known as most significant) 16 bytes of this field.
 Use this hexadecimal representation of a ContractSignatureEncryptedPrivateKey to get the same results.

 803340C03FEFBC0CF47613E50D74C660EF471D2104C2EB1C1EAE39BAE700EAB0DC9AE909CE234FF2619DD3A721C60AA0

-### Parameter DHpublickey
+### DHpublickey

 The DHpublickey is the public key of a generated elliptic curve Diffie-Hellman key pair.
 The key pair is used to create the session key with which the private key that belongs to the contract certificate is encrypted.
 Again, with an additional byte 0x04 prepended as demanded by ISO 15118-2 to represent the uncompressed form of a public key.
 Use this hexadecimal representation of a DHpublickey to get the same results.